kyle2277/bf2_Frosty_Mesh_Importer/README.md

 ERROR: NoResFileSelected | User has clicked "Export Res" button without selecting a file in the Res Explorer
 ERROR: CannotOverwriteExistingFile | User has attempted to export a .res to a folder which already contains a .res file of the same name.
 Delete old .res files before re-exporting them.
 ERROR: ResFileNotFound | The import could not be completed because no .res file in the Frosty Res Explorer matches the identifier of the .res file to be imported/reverted
-WARNING: NonCriticalResImportError.
-Could not refresh the Res Explorer.
-Missing reference | Internal error denoting communication failure with the Res Explorer.
-Does not affect import/export/revert functions
+WARNING: NonCriticalResImportError | Denotes application state which is non-nominal but does not interrupt any core operations
-WARNING: NonCriticalResImportError.
-Res file located at {path} must be {imported/reverted} manually.
-Unable to located res file data | Exported .res file identifier missing.
-Either the .res file was not exported using the "Export Res" button, or the .res file was exported in a different session, or only one mesh is present in the Frost Meshy output folder
+WARNING: NonCriticalResImportError: MissingResID | Exported .res file identifier missing.
+Either the .res file was not exported using the "Export Res" button, or the .res file was exported in a different session, or only one mesh is present in the Frost Meshy output folder.
+The file must be imported manually
+WARNING: NonCriticalResImportError: UnableToRefreshExplorer | Internal error denoting communication failure with the Res Explorer UI element